GENESEE COUNTY HISTORICAL SOCIETY

 In the frozen winter, at the end of December 1936, local autoworkers made their first stand with the UAW, when they shut down Flint Fisher Body Plant #1.
 Quickly, the movement spread to other plant locations, leading to violent clashes with the police and the eventual involvement of the National Guard.

 From this explosive, historic beginning, General Motors and the UAW have continued this struggle between company and union.
 Good and bad repercussions, including better working conditions, wages, and benefits for the worker, but also plant closings, and the eventual bankruptcy of the company.
-Fisher takes a balanced look at the short and long-term ramifications of this struggle, and ultimately, how they've effected his hometown of Flint.
+Presenter Gary Fisher's balanced look at the short- and long-term ramifications of this struggle, examines ultimately how they've effected his hometown of Flint.

 PictureGary L. Fisher